-Fig. 3: The image rocket.png has been imported and the Trace Bitmap dialog was opened.
+Fig. 2: The image rocket.png has been imported and the Trace Bitmap dialog was opened.
+The Live Preview can be activated to show a rough preview of the result.

-Fig. 4: The rocket traced with the Brightness cutoff option.
+Fig. 3: The rocket traced with the Brightness Cutoff option.

-Fig. 5: The rocket vectorized with the Edge detection option.
+Fig. 4: The rocket vectorized with the Edge Detection option.

-Fig. 6: A bitmap image in color.
+Fig. 5: A bitmap image in color.

-Fig. 7: Multiple scans: Colors option with 10 scans.
+Fig. 6: Multiple Scans: Colors option with 10 scans.
 There are 10 stacked objects in the result.

-Fig. 8: After ungrouping, the 10 objects can be moved.
+Fig. 7: After ungrouping, the 10 objects can be moved.